 For the drug product, risk control may rely on product labeling (e.g., boxed warning) as a risk mitigation

 Note that one option or a combination of options can be applied to reduce a risk.
-Where risk reduction is not practicable the risk will be treated as residual risk and will be a part of the benefit-risk analysis.
+Where risk reduction is not practicable the risk will be treated as residual risk and will be a part of the Benefit-Risk Analysis.

 Implementation and verification of risk control measures